w3f/Grants-Program/docs/Process/how-to-apply.md

 :::tip
 If you want to apply in **private**, you can do so [:arrow_right: here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 Note that this is generally a slower process and imposes stricter requirements on applicants.
 :::

 :::info

-Payments can be made in fiat, Bitcoin, USDT (Polkadot), or USDC/DAI (Ethereum).
+Payments can be made in USDT and USDC on the Polkadot [AssetHub](https://wiki.polkadot.network/docs/learn-assets), Bitcoin and fiat (USD, EUR, CHF).
 Please indicate your preference in the application [as outlined in our application template](https://github.com/w3f/Grants-Program/blob/master/applications/application-template.md?plain=1#L7).
 :::